Scientific Name:

 Key ID Features:

-Leaves like the Canadian flag, opposite, orbicular, most 15-18cm wide with 3-5 main lobes, tips acuminate; bases cordate-hastate, underside fine white hairs; petioles 5-10cm long.
+Leaves opposite, orbicular, most 15-18cm wide with 3-5 main lobes (as on the Canadian flag), toothed, tip acuminate, base cordate-hastate, underside fine white hairs; petioles 5-10cm long; flowers appear before leaves, drooping on thin pedicels 3-7cm long; schizocarps 2.5-3.5cm wide, horseshoe shaped to thick part of wings forming a 40-50 degree angle, samaras 2-4cm long, seeds plump, rounded.
 Winter ID: lateral buds brown, conical, about 3mm long, appressed, pubescent; terminal bud sharply pointed.

 Habit: